 And here’s the Organizer.
 Pretty sweet, huh?

-(Another interesting factoid Zekuu passed along to me is that, similarly to Ninja Warriors and the original Darius, the character and mech designs for Raimais were a collaboration with famed anime studio Tatsunoko.
+(Another interesting factoid Zekuu passed along to me is that, similarly to Ninja Warriors and the original Darius, the mech designs for Raimais were a collaboration with famed anime studio Tatsunoko.
 Their involvement with a lot of Taito stuff of this era seems to be an open secret in Japan, but they’re never explicitly credited in any of the games, leaving me to wonder a bit about just what the terms of those contracts were.)

 As Rika goes through the labyrinth, she’ll sometimes be confronted by her nemesis, Mr. Molto, who will pop in to mock her (or mockingly praise her) over these monitors.
 These bits are actually fully voiced, which was quite surprising for the era – voices beyond simple sound clips weren’t a thing heard often, and voices in a story context were particularly rare.
 (Remember, CD-ROM was still in its infancy: Tengai Makyo Ziria, a PC Engine CD RPG that would wow the Japanese gaming populace with elaborate cinematics and lots of voicework, was still a year away.)
 Another interesting thing is that these scenes will actually change depending on your performance.
 This ties into the game’s warp system, which I’ll explain later on.